paolo-projects/jorun/README.md

 ## GUI

-Through the `--gui` command line option you can run *Jorun* with a graphical interface.
+If you run **Jorun** with the `--gui` command line option, or if you specify the **gui** option in the yaml configuration you can start the tool with a graphical interface.
-The GUI is still a prototype, but will let you keep track of the task logs individually and even filter the log rows by a substring.
+The GUI is still a prototype, but will let you keep track of the task logs individually and even filter the log rows.

-The YML configuration supports a **gui** section where you can specify the number of columns you want the form divided into.
+The **gui** section in the YML configuration is where you can specify the panes you want displayed, and for each pane you can set the tasks that belong to it and the maximum number of columns visible in the pane.

 ## Reference